TomBebbington/tombebbington.github.io/_posts/2016-03-25-roots-of-quadratic-equations.markdown

 category: further-maths
 tags: FP1
 layout: post
+summary: Every quadratic equation has properties that can be derived by substituting certain values in.
 ---

 As taught at GCSE, every single quadratic can be expressed in this form: